shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 # The Tutorial

 This will be broken down into sections.
 I will also be using a domain from Cloudflare.
-[Traefik Docs](https://doc.traefik.io/traefik/https/acme/#providers) will help if you have a different provider.
+[Traefik's Docs](https://doc.traefik.io/traefik/https/acme/#providers) will help if you have a different provider.

 You may be thinking about hardware or OS's at this point, but that doesn't really matter.
 This is heavily reliant on Docker, making the OS fairly irrelevant.
-I have used Debian for this, and for this write-up: Fedora Server.
+I am currently using Debian, Fedora Server and Desktop Fedora.

 This guide assumes you know [how to install an operating system](https://search.brave.com/search?q=how+to+install+an+operating+system) and [how to setup ssh keys](https://search.brave.com/search?q=how+to+setup+ssh+keys) and [install docker](https://docs.docker.com/engine/install/) and how to use Git.

-If you want to follow along, just fill in your domain and IP addresses with mine:

-`holmlab.org` and `192.168.50.61` (hint: if you download [this file](https://github.com/shadybraden/shadybradencom/blob/main/content/articles/gitopsHomelab.md), you can find+replace)

 We will be using my [compose](https://github.com/shadybraden/compose) Git repo a lot.
-I recommenced NOT forking it yet.
+I recommenced **NOT** forking it *yet*.
 We will setup Forgejo as your own internal git source (I have mine [mirrored](https://forgejo.org/docs/latest/user/repo-mirror/) to GitHub).

 So, for now, just download the code: (on the server)

 `git clone https://github.com/shadybraden/compose.git` Then `mv compose/ compose_2/ && cd compose_2/` Then, make it not a git repo: `rm -r .git/`

-Setup config folders:

-`mkdir -p /data/config_storage && sudo chown -R user:user /data/config_storage/ && chmod 755 /data/config_storage/`
+We will use this to setup Komodo, then use Komodo for the rest.

+***Note*** we will replace the folder we just made (compose) later.
+It is important for updating Komodo.

+## Komodo

+`cd komodo/ && cp .env.sample .env` then add passwords to `.env`, and edit the domain.
+Feel free to read through the options here, but only the first 4 lines are required

+`sudo docker network create intranet` (this is for all our containers to work with traefik...more later)

+`docker compose up -d` Then go to http://192.168.50.65:9120/

+Nice!
+Now we gotta setup the rest!

+For the rest of our containers, we want to use Syncs (more on these later) but we want GitOps.
+So far we just have the "Ops".
+We need Git to make anything happen.

+Now there’s a problem.
+We want to use git over https (not http) so [Yak Shaving](https://en.wiktionary.org/wiki/yak_shaving) time!!

 ## Pi-hole

+This assumes you have a [Static ip](https://search.brave.com/search?q=add+static+ip+to+router) on our server.

 `cd pihole/ && cp .env.sample .env` then add a password to `.env`